jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 - In a time series regression the OLS estimate of the regression gives you the cumulative return of a timing strategy.
 - For the strategy to be profitable, it must be positive.
-- However, it only provides evidence insample, since it assumes that the unconditional mean of the signal is known in advance.
+- However, it only provides evidence in sample, since it assumes that the unconditional mean of the signal is known in advance.

 ---
 ## Cross sectional signals